Table of Contents

 #1 Do Check Your Policy First

-The first thing you should do is review your long-term disability policy, specifically looking for the guidelines for taking a vacation.
+The first thing you should do is review your long-term disability policy, specifically looking for the guidelines for taking a vacation while receiving benefits.
 This will also depend on the type of vacation you intend to take.
 Some policies prohibit travel outside the country, even prohibiting cruises or travel to neighboring countries like Canada and Mexico.

 #2 Do Request Clearance From Your Doctor